jboga/CarRaceDashboard/README.rst

 The current implementation is not completely optimised in terms of communication between client and server.
 For example, the speed, distance and position informations are pushed separately for the same car, even if we know that when one changes, the two other change too.
-We can optimize by sending all three info in the same event, but we found this implementation more elegant for the purpose of this contest.
+We could optimize by sending all three info in the same event, but we found this implementation more elegant for the purpose of this contest.

-Even if it is not useful for a real use of this application, we found **the race simulation part a good use case to show the benefit of using Scala and Akka.**
+Even if it is not useful for a real use, we found **the race simulation part a good use case to show the benefit of using Scala and Akka.**

 High level design and architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~